Building a Collaborative AI-Driven Content Team: Skills and Roles Needed

 Section 3: Skills Matrix — What to Hire and Train For

-Start by mapping the skills your team needs into two streams: technical AI capabilities that make automation reliable, and creative-collaborative capabilities that keep content on-brand and strategic.
+First, map the skills your team needs into two areas: technical AI skills for reliable automation and creative-collaborative skills to keep content aligned with the brand and strategy.
 Hire for repeatable technical tasks at junior and mid levels; reserve senior hires for model governance, evaluation, and strategy.
 Train broadly on tool fluency and editorial judgment so creators and engineers speak the same language.

 Practical exercises to build these skills: